This is part 2 of a two-part series. Part 1 is here.

 - Delete all your tweets, but not the account.
 (Use Tweetdelete.)
 Twitter should be more like an ephemeral scratchpad.
 You should be able to make mistakes, change your mind and not have old tweets throw back at you.

 - Use the platform your way.
-Remove Twitter's game-ification by browsing it with Tweetbot (on mobile or Mac).
-Turn off image thumbnails, autoplay and badges.
-Toggle retweets and quote-tweets depending on whether you want a quick Twitter catch-up or a deeper dive.
+Remove Twitter's game-ification by browsing it on the web on desktop, but using Cascadea and Minimal Twitter to strip out the clutter, and using Twitter Demetricator to kill the metrics.
+(Forget mobile because you'll need to download the official mobile apps and they are awful.)
 Cull who you follow, keeping it to 200 or less.
 Delete your tweets at least once a month (feels lighter).
 Use the 'block keywords' function to mute topics you don't care about.

 - Make your phone action- rather than browsing-first: Reorganise the apps on your home screen to prioritise doing.
 If an app isn't for interacting with another human (e.g. Messages) or takes you longer than two minutes to consult (e.g. Maps), relegate it to the app screen (including Tweetbot and Safari) or delete.